DKLoehr/FractaSketch/README.md

 =========================
 ## Installation Instructions:
 Extract the .zip file to whatever directory you wish to keep it in.
-For Windows, ensure that the file VeraMono.ttf is in the same directory as the executable.
-To run, double-click the .exe file (Windows) or the app (Macs)
+That's it!

 ==================
 ## Usage Instructions:

+### Running the program:
+To run, double-click the .exe file (Windows) or the app (Macs).
+If the application fails to load, look for a FractaSketch_log.txt file in the same directory as the executable.
+Examine the contents of the file for more information.
+If the file does not exist, then the program never got a chance to start at all; this likely means that your operating system is preventing it from running.

+The most common cause of failed starts is a missing font file; if so, the log will contain a message to this effect.
+If you are on Windows, ensure that the VeraMono.ttf file which came with the program is in the same directory as the executable (this file is not needed on Macs).

 ### User Interface:
 Along the top of the screen there are several buttons.
 The first 6 refer to line types, and the next three to grid types.